fblgit/agentool/docs/GRAPH_ARCHITECTURE.md

 ```

 The Graph Architecture implements a **state-driven meta-framework** where the entire workflow structure, behavior, and configuration exist as a uniform plane in state.
 This eliminates code duplication by having nodes act as simple executors that read their configuration from state and chain together.
-The architecture enables any domain (AgenTools, APIs, workflows, documentation) to define multi-phase workflows through state-driven composition:
+The architecture enables any domain to define multi-phase workflows through state-driven composition:

 **`WorkflowDefinition in State + Node Chaining + Type Safety = Complete Workflow`**